mjuhanne/fyrtur-esp/README.md

 * UP/DOWN BUTTONS:
 		Single click: Starts rolling blinds up/down if they are stopped.
 Otherwise stops movement.
 LED will blink once.
+		Double click:
-		Double click: Set lower curtain limit to the current position (curtains must be stopped first).
+			- Set lower curtain limit to the current position (curtains must be stopped first).
 LED will blink twice.

-* UP BUTTON held down for 5 seconds: Restart WiFi access point
+			- If curtains are at top position, lower curtain limit will be reset to the full length.
+LED will blink three times.

-* DOWN BUTTON held down for 5 seconds: Boot ESP module
+* UP or DOWN BUTTON held down for 1 second: Continous slow movement up/down overriding the previously set max/full curtain length limits.
+		- Setting the custom speed is not possible in original motor firmware.
+Movement will be done in small steps instead.

 * BOTH buttons held down:
-	* 2000 milliseconds : reset "soft" lower blinds limit.
-LEDs will blink three times.
-Please release buttons at this stage.
-If buttons are held longer, this function will be skipped and functions below are selected instead
+	* 2000 milliseconds : restart Wireless Access point
 	* 3500 ms : led starts blinking, warning about imminent factory reset
-	* 6000 ms :  Factory reset:
+	* 6000 ms : do a factory reset:
+			- LED will stay on
+			- ESP's Non-volatile memory is formatted so variables are reset to default values (WiFI and MQTT server settings are removed)
-			- Variables are reset to default values
+			- Fyrtur motor module variables are also reset to default values
-			- WiFi station and MQTT server are disconnected and their configuration is deleted
+			- User defined (maximum) curtain length is reset to full length and curtains will start calibration procedure by rolling them up
+			- If FULL curtain length has been modified, it will also be reseted to the original value (13 revolutions + 265 degrees) if motor module has a custom firmware installed.
+Note that with original firmware this cannot be done in software but curtains will have to be rolled to correct position with overriding move commands manually and then *set_full_len* command be executed either via MQTT interface or via console.
+			- ESP module is reset
-			- Access Point is restarted in order to re-configure WiFi AP and MQTT server
+			- Wireless Access Point is restarted in order to re-configure WiFi AP and MQTT server

 ### LED signaling
 - no blinking: in standby